1951, October 11

 1954, September 25

-Chief Justice of the United States Earl Warren and the Lord Chief Justice of England Rayner Goddard participated in the College program to commemorate the beginning of the Bicentennial Year of the birth of John Marshall.
-On this, the 175th anniversary of the establishment of the first chair of law in the United States, the College's Chair of Taxation was established.
+Chief Justice of the United States Earl Warren and the Lord Chief Justice of England Rayner Goddard participated in the W&M program to commemorate the beginning of the Bicentennial Year of the birth of John Marshall.
+On this, the 175th anniversary of the establishment of the first chair of law in the United States, the university's Chair of Taxation was established.

 Phi Beta Kappa Memorial Hall opened, the first building on the new campus.
 It replaced the earlier building of the same name, which had been damaged by fire in 1953, then rebuilt and renamed Ewell Hall.
 John D. Rockefeller, Jr., and the Alpha of Virginia Chapter of Phi Beta Kappa provided support for the building.

-The College commemorated the 350th anniversary of the founding of Jamestown with a series of special days honoring the contributions of prominent alumni in the history of the College.
+William & Mary commemorated the 350th anniversary of the founding of Jamestown with a series of special days honoring the contributions of prominent alumni in the history of the university.

 1957, October 16

 Queen Elizabeth II and Prince Philip, Duke of Edinburgh, visited Williamsburg.
-The Queen spoke to the College community from the balcony of the Sir Christopher Wren Building.
-This was the first visit to the College by a reigning British sovereign.
+The Queen spoke to the university community from the balcony of the Sir Christopher Wren Building.
+This was the first visit to William & Mary by a reigning British sovereign.

 A new outdoor drama was staged on campus during the summers along with "The Common Glory."
 Also written by Paul Green, "The Founders" told the story of Jamestown and was staged in a smaller, nearby amphitheater.